pytorchfi/pytorchfi/README.md

 ### Structure

-The main source code of PyTorchFI is held in `pytorchfi`, which carries both `core` and `util` implementations.
+The main source code of PyTorchFI is held in `pytorchfi`, which carries both `core` and `error_models.py` implementations.

 ### Formatting